 After meeting with the mayor, the Ghostbusters are giving the blessing to save the city.
 They get into the Ecto-Mobile and proceed in a police and military motorcade towards Spook Central.
 The motorcade is shown driving through the archway in the David N. Dinkins Manhattan Municipal Building, which is just across from City Hall.
 The motorcade turns out of the archway and heads uptown.

-As the ghosts are released from the containment unit at the firehouse, one ghost is seen coming out of the subway system.
+As the ghosts are released from the containment unit at the firehouse, one ghost is seen coming out of the subway.
 This was filmed at a subway station just outside of City Hall.
 There is no longer a food cart next to the station, as there was in the film.

 The 63rd Street House